rticulate/import/cran-comments.md

 * import::from/into now support importing `.into` `symbol`s
 * import::from/here/into can now support importing generics
 * import::from/here/into now support importing hidden objects
-* Fix where function `base::get` gould be masked internally
+* Fix where function `base::get` could be masked internally
 * Several documentation improvements